Viking ship: Replicas

-Viking ship replicas are one of the more common types of ship replica.
-Viking, the very first Viking ship replica, was built by the Rødsverven shipyard in Sandefjord, Norway.
+Viking, the first Viking ship replica, was built by the Rødsverven shipyard in Sandefjord, Norway.
 In 1893 it sailed across the Atlantic Ocean to Chicago for the World's Columbian Exposition.
 There are a considerable number of modern reconstructions of Viking Age ships in service around Northern Europe and North America.
 The Viking Ship Museum in Roskilde, Denmark, has been particularly prolific in building accurate reconstructions of archaeological finds in its collection.